-The fair values of the derivatives used may be subject to substantial fluctuations depending on changes in exchange rates and interest rates.
+The fair values of the derivatives used by the Company may be subject to substantial fluctuations depending on changes in exchange rates and interest rates.
 These fluctuations in fair value are not to be viewed in isolation from the underlying transactions that are hedged.
 Derivatives and hedged transactions form a unity with regard to their offsetting value development.